duyanhle-glitch/finalsample/README.md

 3.Geographic Analysis: Sales distributions across cities and states to understand regional customer behavior.

-4.Top sales by customer(top 10)

-5.Payment Method Quantity distribution(pie chart)
+4.Payment Method Quantity distribution(pie chart)

-6.Profit by nonth: Monthly and seasonal sales patterns to inform stock and marketing strategies.(line chart)
+5.Profit by month: Monthly and seasonal sales patterns to inform stock and marketing strategies.(line chart)

-## Machine Learning Applications
+## 5.Machine Learning Applications
 4.1 Linear Regression for Sales Prediction
 To forecast sales, we used Linear Regression with the Order Date and Quantity features to predict Amount.
 Evaluation: Mean Absolute Error (MAE) and R-squared metrics showed moderate prediction accuracy.